rahulpoluri/Idea1/retrospective_on_idea.md

 ## 9. Long-term Vision
 - **What is the roadmap for growth?**
   With more people onboard we could provide more quality matches to users.
-Users in India finally have platform where they can trust to meet new people and find thier life partners.
+Users finally have platform where they can trust to meet new people and find thier life partners.

 - **What partnerships or collaborations might be beneficial?**